zotonic/zotonic/doc/dev/releasenotes/rel_0.9.0.rst

 A new major mode for Emacs has been developed, called ``zotonic-tpl-mode``.
 See documentation at zotonic.com for details on how to install it.

-Zotonic's core routines which serve a greater purpose, like date and string manipulation and HTML sanitization, has been moved out of the main repository into a new subproject called z_stdlib.
+Zotonic’s core routines which serve a greater purpose, like date and string manipulation and HTML sanitization, has been moved out of the main repository into a new subproject called z_stdlib.